rhdhorchestrator/rhdhorchestrator.github.io/content/blog/installing-orchestrator-via-rhdh-chart.md

 ## Using backstage chart to install Orchestrator

-The full Installtion steps can be found in the [RHDH Chart README](https://github.com/redhat-developer/rhdh-chart/tree/main/charts/backstage#:~:text=Installing%20RHDH%20with%20Orchestrator%20on%20OpenShift)
+The full Installation steps can be found in the [RHDH Chart README](https://github.com/redhat-developer/rhdh-chart/tree/main/charts/backstage#:~:text=Installing%20RHDH%20with%20Orchestrator%20on%20OpenShift)

 ## Post-install configurations